cares0/rest-docs-kdsl/README.md

 This library provides a Kotlin DSL to simplify and enhance the readability of code used for documenting APIs with Spring REST Docs.

-By leveraging KSP, the library analyzes Spring handlers at compile time and generates DSL classes for each handler.
+Using [KSP](https://kotlinlang.org/docs/ksp-overview.html), the library analyzes Spring handlers at compile time and generates DSL classes for each handler.
-These generated DSL classes allow you to write Spring REST Docs test code and generate adoc files for each API in a streamlined manner.
+These generated DSL classes allow you to write Spring REST Docs test code and generate adoc files for each API.

 ## Documentation
 #### [cares0.github.io/rest-docs-kdsl](https://cares0.github.io/rest-docs-kdsl)